 Even without the lighthouses, the area remains a treasure trove of historical goodies.
 The Weeden Island Culture left ancient shell middens just north of the cape at Richardson Hammock.
 To the east, along St. Joseph Bay, are the brick ruins of an old Confederate saltworks that supplied the army with salt taken from evaporated seawater.
 When the Union attacked and destroyed the site in 1862, it dealt a blow compared to the fall of Charleston, South Carolina.

 In the 1950’s, the Air Force built a facility to supplement radar and missile testing from nearby Eglin Airforce Base.
 It functioned in a chain to help track Cold War missiles test-launched between Destin and Key West, and was itself a launch site through the 1960’s.
 Thirty years later, state-funded Spaceport Florida (now simply, Space Florida) wanted to use the cape as a compliment to Canaveral for launching commercial and university-led aerospace projects.
-They managed to launch a 10-foot, suborbital rocket carrying a weather probe for Florida State University there in 1992, but the idea never really took off.
+While they managed to launch a 10-foot, suborbital rocket with a weather probe for Florida State University in 1992, the idea never really took off.

 Today, Cape San Blas is partially open to public exploration.
 “The Stump Hole”, a roadside pull-off for local fishermen and shell-hunters, describes the mass of twisting, broken trees that stretch down the western side of the cape.
 The ocean continues to eat up the land along this stretch at an average rate of 3 feet per year.
 From there you can get to the cape on foot.
 Folks with 4×4 vehicles are able to drive from nearby Salinas Park, as Gulf County is one of the last places Florida to allow vehicles on beaches.